jdominguez198/challenge-backend-node-cards/README.md

 ### Using host machine

 1. Use `yarn install` to download all dependencies.
-2a.
+2. Depending on environment you can:
+   - a.
 Run `yarn start:dev` to bring up development server.
-2b.
+   - b.
 Run `yarn start:prod` to bring up production server.

 ### Using Docker